mnishz/devotion.vim/README.md

 - [ ] Loss of trailing digits

 # Misc.
-- Please let me know or create a pull request if there are improper expression or unnatural wording.
-- Pull request to improve this plugin is also welcome!
+- Pull request to improve this plugin or wording is welcome!
 Thank you.

 # 概要
 ## 対象